vlcn-io/cr-sqlite/notes.md

 todo:

+- go through an ensure proper documentation on each function
 - check proper utf8 handling via unsigned char everywhere
 - finish multithreading test case
 - validate tbl infos prior to replication as well as when converting to `as_crr`